 Planning out your honey-do list might be easier if you start thinking about what tasks would be seasonally relevant to put on it.
 For example, if it’s the middle of winter, you probably don’t need to worry about mowing the yard because the grass is going to be dead.
 If it’s summertime, shoveling snow probably won’t make sense to include on that list of yours.
 Here are some tasks that might make sense given the weather outside.

 As you prep for cooler months, it is a good idea to make sure you plan to take care of things outside.
-Rake the leaves, bring plants outside that you don’t want to freeze, put outdoor gear away (grills, toys, etc.).
+Rake the leaves, bring plants outside that you don’t want to freeze, put the outdoor gear away (grills, toys, etc.).
 The point is, when it gets cold outside, you’re going to spend less time out there.
-If you take the time to get things picked up, fixed up, and put away, your belongings and your property will be in better condition for it come spring.
+If you take the time to get things picked up, fixed up and put away your belongings and your property will be in better condition for it come spring.

 On the other hand, your honey-do list will look a little different if you’re including tasks to do in the warmer months.
 When it’s warm out, it is time to do things like mow the lawn, pull the weeds, clean windows, and spray for insects.
 It’s the time of year to get your patio ready for hanging out, your grass mowed to keep away pests, and to pull your grill out for evening cookouts!

 Room to Room

 Another way to go about planning your honey-do list is to take it room by room!
 It’s easy to get overwhelmed when thinking about what needs to get done around the house.
 Then, after you’ve listed everything out, you already have an organized list that will guide you when it is time to actually start getting tasks checked off!